Digestive Disorders In Dogs

-A single episode of diarrhea, when your dog is just fine after, and eliminates well the next time is often no need for concern4,5.
+A single episode of diarrhea, when your dog is just fine after and eliminates well the next time is often no need for concern.
 An exception to this can be for puppies or geriatric dogs because they are far more prone to dehydration.
 Always provide your dog with plentiful fresh water, but this becomes even more important when your dog has diarrhea.

 If your dog is experiencing some of these symptoms, it is best that you contact your vet:

-- The diarrhea happens more than once or twice
+- Diarrhea happens more than once or twice

 - Your dog seems exhausted or debilitated

 - Has a fever

 - The loose or liquid feces is speckled with bright red blood or old blood, which resembles coarse coffee grounds

 - Shows any other sign of illness

 - Has consumed something you know to be toxic (human medication, household chemicals, a mysterious parking lot puddle, chocolate, etc.)